+[BANK LETTERHEAD]

+Letter of Credit No. Amount:

+Applicant Initial Expiry Date:

+Beneficiary:

+For the account of

+(Name of Customer)

-[BANK LETTERHEAD] Letter of Credit No Applicant Amount: Initial Expiry Date: Beneficiary: For the account of (Name of Customers) up to an aggregate amount of (Name of Customer) ava ilable on demand.
+up to an aggregate amount of avail able on demand.

 Pursuant to the request of our customer, we hereby establish and give you a Standby Irrevocable Letter of Credit in your favour in the above amount which may be drawn on by you at any time and from time to time, upon written demand for payment made upon us by you, which demand we shall honour without enquiring whether you have the right as between yourself and the said customer to make such demand, and without recognizing any claim of our said customer, or objection by it to payment by us.